singh-man/books/crackingTheCoding/04_treesAndGraphs.md

 This whole process was deterministic, as it will be on any other tree.
 A pre-order traversal always starts at the root and, from there, the path we take is entirely defined by the traversal.Therefore, two trees are iden­ tical if they have the same pre-order traversal.

-Now consider the subtree problem. lfT2's pre-order traversal is a substring of Tl's pre-order traversal, then T2's root element must be found inTl.
-If we do a pre-order traversal from this element in Tl, we will follow an identical path toT2's traversal.
-Therefore, T2 is a subtree of Tl.
+Now consider the subtree problem. lf T2's pre-order traversal is a substring of T1's pre-order traversal, then T2's root element must be found in T1.
+If we do a pre-order traversal from this element in T1, we will follow an identical path toT2's traversal.
+Therefore, T2 is a subtree of T1.

 Implementing this is quite straightforward.
 Wejust need to construct and compare the pre-order traversaIs.